aws/amazon-chime-sdk-ios/README.md

 #### Use case 5.
 Switch between camera.

 > Note: switchCamera() is no-op if you are using custom camera capture source.
-Please refer [custom video guide](https://github.com/aws/amazon-chime-sdk-ios/blob/master/guides/custom_video.md#implementing-a-custom-video-source-and-transmitting) for more details.
+Please refer to [Custom Video](https://github.com/aws/amazon-chime-sdk-ios/blob/master/guides/custom_video.md#implementing-a-custom-video-source-and-transmitting) for more details.

 Switch to use front or back camera on the device, if available.